kubernetes/kops/docs/cli/kops_promote_keypair.md

   # Promote a specific service-account keypair to be the primary.
   kops promote keypair service-account 5938372002934847 \
   --name k8s-cluster.example.com --state s3://my-state-store

+  # Promote the newest keypair (having a private key) in each rotatable keyset.
+  kops promote keypair all \
+  --name k8s-cluster.example.com --state s3://my-state-store
 ```